605data/aws-mfa-session/README.md

 ## How to run it

 1. Copy aws_mfa.yml.sample to aws_mfa.yml.
-2. Put your aws MFA virtual devices' id into aws_mfa.yml.
+2. Put your aws MFA virtual device's ids into aws_mfa.yml.
 3. Run "./aws-mfa-session help" to print usage and help messages

 ## Examples